NVIDIA/NeMo/docs/source/features/parallelisms.rst

 NeMo uses `pytorch's FSDP interface <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`_ to shard LLM model states, which flattens the parameters of each Transformer layer and partitions across datap-parallel GPUs.
 FSDP introduces collectives across data-parallel GPUs; all-gather of the parameters for computation and reduce-scatter of parameter gradients.
-The parameter all-gather happens in both network forward- and back-propagation phases, and the gradient reduce-scatter happens only in the back-propagation.
+The parameter all-gather occurs in both network forward- and back-propagation phases.
+The gradient reduce-scatter happens only in the back-propagation.
 These FSDP communications are overlapped with Transformer layer computations.

 Setting ``fsdp=true`` enables FSDP.